 Savio has most of Canny’s features

-Savio is one of the best Canny alternatives and is much more affordable.
+Savio is one of the best canny competitors and is much more affordable.
 It is lightweight and easy to use, allowing you to track and segment feature requests so you can quickly see which of your customers want which features.
 That way, you can find and build your highest-impact features.

 It also has a lower price tag.

-There are two features that Canny has but Savio is missing: a visual roadmap (it’s in the works 😉) and a changelog.
+There only feature that Canny has but Savio is missing is a changelog.

 On the other hand, Savio beats out Canny in several ways.